trackmania-rl/tmrl/README.md

 	self.__t_start = now
 # update time at which observation should be retrieved
 self.__t_co = self.__t_start + self.start_obs_capture
-# update time at which the new time-step should finish
+# update time at which the new time-step should end
 self.__t_end = self.__t_start + self.time_step_duration
 ```